 In 2018 the World Health Organization recognized “gaming disorder” as a diagnosable health condition.
 According to WHO, “A diagnosis of gaming disorder is appropriate for a person who, over a period of at least 12 months, lacks control over their gaming habits, prioritizes gaming over other interests and activities, and continues gaming despite its negative consequences.”
 However, many parents don’t need to wait an entire year to know that video games are having a negative effect on their child’s life.

 According to Children’s Healthcare of Atlanta Strong4Life licensed therapist Erin Harlow-Parker, APRN, “Parents don’t need a diagnosis to make changes.”
 Harlow-Parker adds, “Gaming is a problem when it gets in the way of your child’s functioning.
-If he is not doing well in school, if his sleep is affected, if he is spending more time on video games than he is taking care of his homework, physical appearance, those sorts of things—that’s when the flag for addiction comes up.”
+If she is not doing well in school, if her sleep is affected, if she is spending more time on video games than she is taking care of her homework, physical appearance, those sorts of things—that’s when the flag for addiction comes up.”
 At the same time, there are children (and adults) who could have a gaming addiction while still being successful in other areas of their lives.
 In any case, licensed therapist Jody Baumstein, LCSW, urges parents to “help your children set healthy limits, encourage them to try lots of different activities and make quality family time a priority.”

-If you think gaming is more important to your child than his health, his friends, his schoolwork, etc., he needs your help.
+If you think gaming is more important to your child than her health, her friends, her schoolwork, etc., she needs your help.

 If you think your child’s life is being negatively impacted by video games, you may want to consider setting limits around content (for example, are violent games OK?), frequency and time.
 But, do so thoughtfully.
 You’re not just setting limits to set limits.
 You’re doing it to help your child practice good habits that will serve them well for their whole life.

 Here are some things to consider when deciding what limits to set:

 - How will your child’s current gaming habits affect their short- and long-term health?
 What happens when gaming keeps him from being active?